MEDomics-UdeS/MEDimage-app/README.md

 ## 4. Python environment

-The python environment is created automatically with the scripts in the `pythonEnv` folder.
-You have to run it manually by executing the following commands:

-- Windows : `.\pythonEnv\create_conda_env_win.bat`
-- Linux : `bash pythonEnv/create_conda_env_linux.sh`

-The script will create a conda environment named `med_conda_env`, install the required packages in it and create an environment variable named `MED_ENV` that contains the path to the environment.
+The python environment is installed automatically once you download the app in your user folder under the folder `.medomics`.
+If you face any issue with the python environment, go to the applicaton settings page, click **Show first setup modal** and click **Start Setup**.

 When developping python code, you may need to install new packages.
-To do so, you can activate the environment and install the package with pip:
+To do so, you can open the terminal from the `.medomics` folder and install the packages using the following commands:

 ```
-conda activate med_conda_env
+cd <USER_PATH>\.medomics\python
-pip install <package_name>
+python -m pip install <package_name>
 ```

 ## 5. Run the Electron app in development mode